BeiDouMS/BeiDou-Server/README.md

 #### Launch a jar file
 1. Create the jar file
    * The jar file is created by the Maven assembly plugin in the package lifecycle.
-   * If you have Maven installed on your computer, simply run the command "mvn clean install" to create the jar file.
+   * If you already have Maven installed, simply run the command "mvn clean install" to create the jar file.
-   * IntelliJ also comes with built in Maven support.
-Open a new terminal window inside IntelliJ, type "mvn clean install" (your command should be marked green), then Ctrl+Enter to create the jar file.
+   * IntelliJ also comes with built-in Maven support.
+Open a new terminal window inside IntelliJ, type "mvn clean install" (your command should now be marked green), then Ctrl+Enter to build the jar file.
 2. Launch the jar file
    * Double click on "launch.bat"

 #### Launch with Docker
+1. Start Docker
-Run the command "docker compose up" at the root of the project.
+2. Run the command "docker compose up" at the root of the project.
+    * If you make any changes to the code, make sure you append the "--build" option at the end of the command to force rebuild the server image.

 ---
 ### Creating an account and logging into the game

+If you ran the admin sql script, there already exists an account in your database with an admin character on it.
+You don't need to change its GM level.
+Log in using these credentials:
+* Username: "admin"
+* Password: "admin"
+* Pin: "0000"
+* Pic: "000000"

 By default, the server source is set to allow AUTO-REGISTERING.
 This means that, by simply typing in a "Login ID" and a "Password", you're able to create a new account.